stelligent/config-lint/README.md

 ...
 ```

-* and - Logical and of a list of filters
+* and - Logical and of a list of assertions

 Exmaple:
 ```